-In the second half of 2025, we will launch a new project focusing on the European ex situ population of the Galápagos giant tortoise (Chelonoidis niger species complex).
+In 2026 we launched a new project focusing on the European ex situ population of the Galápagos giant tortoise (Chelonoidis niger-species complex).

 We will investigate mitochondrial and nuclear DNA to assign captive individuals to their natural populations.
 This aligns with the One Plan Approach (OPA), as genetics is the most effective method for evaluating populations in terms of their value to species conservation.
 We also plan to examine hybridisation and genetic variability within the managed European population.
 As a very applied research project, we work very closely with the stakeholders.
 The molecular results will provide crutial information to inform the population management.